 Youth from other jurisdictions may be placed in the Center; however the committing jurisdiction must pay a per diem.
 Counties within Seventh Judicial District are charged \$150.00 per day to hold youth.
 Counties outside of this district must pay \$200.00.
-In FY18 the center received \$19,730 in funding for detaining juveniles from Counties outside of Scott County.
-This amount decreased significantly from a total of \$59,140 in FY17.
+In FY19 the center received \$0 in funding for detaining juveniles from Counties outside of Scott County.
+This amount decreased significantly from a total of \$19,730 in FY18.
 This is due to the dramatic increase in Scott County holds at the detention center.
-The detention center did not have enough space to accept holds from outside counties for much of the year.
-This amount will continue to decrease, so long as there is no room for juveniles from outside counties.
+The detention center did not have enough space to accept holds from outside counties this fiscal year.
+This amount will continue to be nominal, if the amount of Scott County holds stays the same.
+In years past, Scott County Juvenile Detention Center would post over \$100,000 per year in Out Of County Revenues.